- The influenza virus causes flu symptoms. It is highly contagious.

+The flu’s common symptoms of fever, body aches, and fatigue can leave many confined to bed until symptoms subside.
 Flu symptoms will show up anywhere from one to four days after infection.
 They often appear suddenly and can be quite severe.
-Flu symptoms generally last one to two weeks before subsiding.
+Luckily, symptoms generally go away within one to two weeks.

 The most common symptoms of the flu are:

-While most symptoms will taper off one or two weeks after onset, a dry cough and general fatigue can last several more weeks.
+While most symptoms will taper off one to two weeks after onset, a dry cough and general fatigue can last several more weeks.

 Other possible symptoms of the flu include dizziness, sneezing, and wheezing.
 Nausea and vomiting are not common symptoms in adults, but they sometimes occur in children.